-Information regarding directors of the registrant is incorporated by reference to the registrant's definitive proxy statement for its annual meeting of shareholders to be held in 2002 (the "2002 Proxy Statement").
-The 2002 Proxy Statement will be filed not later than April 30, 2002.
+Information regarding directors of the registrant is incorporated by reference to the registrant's definitive proxy statement for its annual meeting of shareholders to be held in June 2002 (the "2002 Proxy Statement").
 Information regarding executive officers of the registrant appears in Part I of this report, and is incorporated herein by reference.